Thermal Sunyaev-Zel'dovich effect at the core of CL J1226.9+3332 revealed by NOEMA: Pressure profile of

 where $\Delta R_i$ and $\Delta I_i$ correspond to the difference between data and model visibilities for the real and imaginary components at each $uv$ position $i$.

-The fit was performed using a Markov chain Monte Carlo (MCMC) algorithm with the \texttt{emcee} software \citep{2019JOSS....4.1864F, 2010CAMCS...5...65G}.
+The fit was performed using a Markov chain Monte Carlo (MCMC) algorithm with the software \texttt{emcee} \citep{2019JOSS....4.1864F, 2010CAMCS...5...65G}.
 We used 90 walkers and $5 \times 10^4$ steps.
-First $2 \times 10^4$ steps were discarded and convergence was checked following the $\hat{R}$ test \citep{gelmanrubin} and autocorrelation of chains.
+First $2 \times 10^4$ steps were discarded, and convergence was confirmed following the $\hat{R}$ test \citep{gelmanrubin} and autocorrelation of chains.
 The robustness of the fitting procedure was tested on simulations (see Appendix~\ref{sec:simulationfit}).
 We show in Fig.~\ref{fig:corner} the one- and two-dimensional posterior distributions of the fitted parameters (Table~\ref{tab:freeparams_firstfit}), that is, the values of the pressure at the mentioned radial bins, the residual fluxes of the point sources, the offsets with respect to the assumed cluster centre, and the Compton-tSZ calibration factor.
-We observe that all three point sources residual fluxes are compatible with zero, and the best-fitting tSZ centre has an offset of ($\Delta$RA, $\Delta$Dec)$_{\mathrm{J2000}}$ = ($-1.32, 0.04$) arcsec with respect to the centre measured directly in the NOEMA data (Table~\ref{tab:firstfit}).
+The residual fluxes of all three point sources are compatible with zero, and the best-fitting tSZ centre has an offset of ($\Delta$RA, $\Delta$Dec)$_{\mathrm{J2000}}$ = ($-1.32, 0.04$) arcsec with respect to the centre measured directly in the NOEMA data (Table~\ref{tab:firstfit}).

-As aforementioned, blue markers in Fig.~\ref{fig:tszraw} show the real and imaginary visibility profiles obtained by radially averaging the NOEMA visibilities in the $uv$-coordinates.
-We also present the visibility profile that corresponds to the best-fitting model (solid black line) together with the 16th and 84th percentiles (dashed black lines).
-Both model and data visibility profiles have been centred at the tSZ position initially measured in the NOEMA data (Table~\ref{tab:firstfit}), with the cluster tSZ signal in the model map centred at the fitted position (Fig.~\ref{fig:corner}) .
-Thus, the negative imaginary part in the data (Fig.~\ref{fig:tszraw}) indicates the presence of asymmetric structures, possibly due to substructures or disturbances in the intracluster medium, that are not reproduced by the fitted spherical pressure model.
+As aforementioned, in Fig.~\ref{fig:tszraw} we show the real and imaginary visibility profiles obtained by radially averaging the NOEMA visibilities in the $uv$ coordinates.
+We also present the visibility profile that corresponds to the best-fitting model together with the 16th and 84th percentiles.
+The model and data visibility profiles were centred at the tSZ position that was initially measured in the NOEMA data (Table~\ref{tab:firstfit}), with the cluster tSZ signal in the model map centred at the fitted position (Fig.~\ref{fig:corner}).
+Thus, the negative imaginary part in the data (Fig.~\ref{fig:tszraw}) reflects asymmetric structures that might be due to substructures or disturbances in the intracluster medium that are not reproduced by the fitted spherical pressure model.